ibm-cloud-docs/vpc/vsi_is_encrypt_custom_image.md

 3. Use your customer root key (CRK) to wrap, or protect, the unique passphrase that you used to encrypt your image with LUKS encryption.
 In the image encryption example, we used the passphrase `abc123`.

-   1. Make sure that the Key Protect CLI plug-in is installed so that you can generate a WDEK.
-For more information, see [Installing the Key Protect CLI plug-in](/docs/key-protect?topic=key-protect-set-up-cli#install-cli).
+   1. Make sure that the {{site.data.keyword.keymanagementserviceshort}} CLI plug-in is installed so that you can generate a WDEK.
+For more information, see [Installing the {{site.data.keyword.keymanagementserviceshort}} CLI plug-in](/docs/key-protect?topic=key-protect-set-up-cli#install-cli).

    2. Encode your passphrase with Base64 encoding to prepare it for wrapping with your CRK.
 Run the following command, substituting your passphrase for `abc123`.
 The *-n* parameter is required so that you don't encode a new line character, which causes the wrapped passphrase to not work.